CERT-Polska/karton-playground/README.md

 There's not a lot going on here.
 There are two karton services running - a classifier and a mwdb reporter.
 You can check out the queues, but understandably they're both empty.

 And that's about it.
-There's also a minio interface available at http://127.0.0.1:8090 where all the samples, analysis artifact and temporary files live (login with `mwdb:mwdbmwdb`).
+There's also a Minio interface available at http://127.0.0.1:8090 where all the samples, analysis artifact and temporary files live (login with `mwdb:mwdbmwdb`).

 ### 3. My first karton task

 Let's play with karton.
-Right now, the tasks will pass right through the karton, becasue there is no "real work" going on.
+Right now, the tasks will pass right through the karton, because there is no "real work" going on.
 Let's create a simple Karton service to make things a bit more interesting.
-We will run `strings` on every incoming sample, and save the result into a new [TODO] in mwdb.
+We will run `strings` on every incoming sample, and save the result into a new file in mwdb.

+`karton-strings` is already contained in this repository, but if you want - you can recreate it as an exercise:

-Go into the toplevel directory of the playground, and create a proper environemnt:
+Go into the top-level directory of the playground, and create a proper environemnt:

 ```bash
 $ mkdir karton-strings